 Dept of Field explained on wildlife photography on African photo safari…

-The thorough understanding of animal behaviour of Douglas, gives photographers the opportunity to take incredible photographs in the best possible light and from the best position.
-African Memory creates and hosts customised wildlife photo safaris for photographers of all levels.
-Specialising in developing beginner’s skills, African Memory teaches everything from camera setup, photograph composition, and editing skills in Adobe Lightroom.
-As every safari is tailored to the guests’ abilities, lessons are easy to follow and dictated by the individual photographer’s ability, leaving guests with their own amazing African Memories.
+My thorough understanding of animal behaviour, helps to give photographers the opportunity to take incredible photographs in the best possible light and from the best position.
+African Memory creates and hosts customised wildlife Kruger Photo Safaris for photographers of all levels.
+Specialising in developing beginner’s skills, African Memory teaches everything from camera setup, photograph composition, and photo editing skills.
+As every photographic safari is tailored to the guests’ abilities, lessons are easy to follow and dictated by the individual photographer’s ability, leaving guests with their own amazing African Memories.

 Clients with positive reviews